Background pattern

 • hemophagocytic lymphohistiocytosis, a disorder in which the immune system produces too many cells that fight infections, called histiocytes and lymphocytes, which can cause various symptoms

-• weakness of the facial nerves and muscles (facial paralysis)
+• Weakness of the nerves and muscles of the face (facial paralysis)

-• celiac disease (characterized by symptoms such as stomach pain, diarrhea, and bloating after consuming foods containing gluten)
+• Celiac disease (characterized by symptoms such as stomach pain, diarrhea, and bloating after consuming foods that contain gluten)

 • Inflammation of the bladder.
-Symptoms may include frequent and/or painful urination, urgent need to urinate, blood in the urine, pain or pressure in the lower abdomen.
+Signs and symptoms may include frequent and/or painful urination, urgent need to urinate, blood in the urine, pain or pressure in the lower abdomen.

-• Absence or reduction of pancreatic enzymes produced by the pancreas (exocrine pancreatic insufficiency)
+• Absence or reduction of digestive enzymes produced by the pancreas (exocrine pancreatic insufficiency)

-The following side effects have been reported in clinical trials when Tecentriq is administered in combination with cancer medications.
+The following side effects have been reported in clinical trials when Tecentriq is administered in combination with anti-cancer medicines.

-Very common:can affect more than 1 in 10 patients
+Very Common:may affect more than 1 in 10 patients

 • low red blood cell count, which can cause fatigue and difficulty breathing